JumboCode/web-programming-crash-course/README.md

 ### Make a Request to Your Friend's Server
 *Warning: be sure you and your partner are both on Tufts_Secure!*
-Once you have your IP address, give it to the person sitting next to you - while your server is running, as them to 'hit' your server by sending a curl request `curl [your IP address]`.
+Once you have your IP address, give it to the person sitting next to you - while your server is running, as them to 'hit' your server by sending a curl request `curl [your IP address]:5000`.
 They should get the same 'Hello, world!' message you saw from Heroku!
 Alternatively, if they type your IP address into their browser, they should see the same message.